aencinas1/Tableau-bikesharing/README.md

 ![](Images/usertripsbygenderandweekday.png)
 Finally, we can see a breakdown of usage by weekday, filtered by gender and whether or not the user is a subscriber.
 We can see, again, a higher male usage.
 For non subscribers, Unknown gender makes up most usage, while for subscribers, it makes up the least.

+## Summary
+The most interesting, and useful, find is the realization that the majority of customers are male.
+This is useful because we can infer that males would continue to be the majority of customers in a new market.
+Using cencus data, we could easily look to see if Des Moines has more males or females.
+Depending on how many males are in Des Moines, we would have a good estimate on whether or not CitiBike would be successful there.
+Not dependent on gender, Des Moines also has workers that commute to work.
+Having a alternative to driving could be appealing to locals, including younger people such as university students.
+Another thing to consider is that Iowa has similar weather to New York, meaning that we can expect weather to impact both markets similarly.

+To further explore some of these implications, I would suggest the following visualization be put together:
+1. I would take a look at usage by weekday, filtered by gender AND age.
+Age is a critical component to understanding who is utilizing the CitiBike service.
+If we had a breakdown of usage by age, we could directly compare that demographic to Des Moines.
+2. I would also take a look at usage per month.
+Des Moines is not nearly the size of New York, so investors will need a crystal clear understanding of when bikes are being used.
+If December-March sees hardly any use, they should be prepared to limit the number of bikes in the city, or to temporarily relocate bikes for those months.